 I’m very fond of premium WordPress plugins, and I prefer them to free plugins due to better support, more frequent updates and overall better functionality.

-Hybrid Connect is one of my more recent plugin purchases and it’s the mailing list plugin that I’m using here on Blogging Wizard.
+Hybrid Connect is one of my more recent plugin purchases and it’s a mailing list plugin that I’ve used on countless websites, to great affect.

 This is one of those plugins that I can’t really say a bad word about.

 You can create squeeze pages, video squeeze pages, lightbox and slide in pop over optin forms and there’s the option to use short codes too.